Web HostingDecember 16, 2025 199 views

 2. Copy the provided temporary email address

-3. Send an email to this address
+3. Send an email to that address

 4. Check your score and authentication details